Bring Positive Coaching to Kids

 Click here for volunteer application

-Girls on the Run/Girls on Track Seeks Women Coaches
+Girls on the Run/Heart and Sole Seeks Women Coaches

-Girls on the Run (3rd-5th grade, ages 8-11) and Girls on Track (6th-8th grade, ages 12-14) are interactive programs that strive to educate and prepare girls for a lifetime of self-respect and healthy living.
+Girls on the Run (3rd-5th grade, ages 8-11) and Heart and Sole (6th-8th grade, ages 12-14) are interactive programs that strive to educate and prepare girls for a lifetime of self-respect and healthy living.
 Volunteer coaches need not be runners; they just need to be women that want to be a positive influence and who are committed to developing and celebrating our youth.

 After School Program: